-For watercolours it has to be my sketchbook from L’atelier Reliure, for sure!
+For watercolors, it has to be my sketchbook from L’atelier Reliure, for sure!
 I’m currently crushing on the Desmond and Dempsey collaboration with Papier (those leopards though!) and Fabienne Chapot’s beautiful notebooks.

 I love the wildlife you painted while in Africa, especially the giraffe (my favorite animal!)
 What was it like being able to see the wildlife up close while in Africa?

 There’s no feeling like being less than two meters away from a lion that’s roaring in the dark.
 It’s terrifying and exhilarating – you feel it almost more than you hear it.
-Its surreal that these apex predators ignore the open top 4x4s when you’re within pouncing distance.
-It’s hard to pick a favourite, but it would definitely be between the Wild Dogs (for looks) and elephants (for personality).
+It’s surreal that these apex predators ignore the open-top 4x4s when you’re within pouncing distance.
+It’s hard to pick a favorite, but it would definitely be between the Wild Dogs (for looks) and elephants (for personality).
 Elephants are intelligent and curious, and they’re absolutely not afraid to get closer than you might like.